ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ambaviz.md

 ### Optional additional search terms (one per line) to assist in finding the article
 additional_search_terms:
 - architecture
-- soc
+- SoC
-- ip
+- IP
 - CoreSight
-- corelink
+- CoreLink
-- success kits
+- Success Kits
-- hsk
+- HSK

 ### Estimated completion time in minutes (please use integer multiple of 5)
 minutes_to_complete: 15